 One task was to take part in what is known as a ‘B’ Roll movie, for Disney Records.
 For the first time (and hopefully the last) I was given the full works by a make-up artist.
 We had lighting and sound checks etc, I then demonstrated my large collection of wooden toys to the Chief Creative Officer, John Lasseter, whilst he interviewed me.

-Cyril in his Typical Toy-Making Outfit – leather apron, neckerchief and Victorian stripy shirt – pictured with John Lasseter.
+Cyril in a typical Toy-Making outfit – leather apron, neckerchief & Victorian stripy shirt – pictured with John Lasseter.

 Afterwards, we were given a complete tour of the Walt Disney archive and museum, including the huge pre-war animation camera that Walt Disney used for all his early work.
 We even met the man, Dickie Jones (pictured), a child actor back in the day, who did the original voice of Pinocchio, in the film’s production during 1938/9.
 He was 11-years-old at the time!